ariv3ra/blogs-microshare/infra_as_code/page01.md

 You will see terraform building out the resources defined in your project into AWS.
 Log into the AWS Web Console > EC2 section & you will now see a new EC2 instance initializing named terraform01 in the list.

 ### Terraform Destroy
-Now that we have a running EC2 instance running based on our terraform project you have the ability to destroy these resources when with the destroy command:
+Now that we have a running EC2 instance running based on our terraform project you have the ability to destroy these resources with the destroy command:

 ```bash
 $ terraform destroy